Lasagna bianca with mushrooms and burrata

 In this recipe, burrata is used in a typical white baked lasagne (lasagna bianca) from Puglia.
 Italians usually call this pasta lasagne, whereas the dish itself is either lasagna or lasagne al forno.
 Lasagna without tomatoes is called bianca or white lasagna.

 This dish is typically made with either fresh cardoncelli mushrooms (King Oyster mushrooms) or porcini.
-I chose to use 3 kinds of mushrooms; porcini, white button mushrooms and pioppini mushrooms as I couldn’t find the Apulian cardoncelli mushrooms here and the porcini were frozen not fresh.
+I chose to use 3 kinds of mushrooms; porcini, white button mushrooms and pioppini mushrooms.
+I couldn’t find the Apulian cardoncelli mushrooms here and the porcini were frozen not fresh.
 I wouldn’t recommend using dried porcini.
 However, if you do, try to find large dried pieces, not one of those packets in which the porcini have broken into very small pieces.
 And of course, you’ll need to soak them before cooking.

 Last but not least, I made this lasagna bianca recipe with no meat in it, so it’s also perfect as a vegetarian dish.
 However, in Puglia it’s quite common to add chopped cooked ham or pre-browned sausage meat.
 Do let me know if you make it.
 I’d love to hear your comments and you can also post photos and or comments on The Pasta Project Facebook page.